Tool¶

 public class WeatherService {

-@Tool(description = "Get current weather for a specified location")
+@Tool(description = "Get weather for a specified city")

 public String getWeather(